h2oai/h2o-3/h2o-docs/src/docs/develop/sparkling_water.md

 >If IntelliJ can't find dependencies (e.g., *spark-core*) find the failing dependant modules in the Project view (e.g., *h20-perrier*), right click -> *Maven* -> *Reimport* and then *Build* -> *Rebuild Project*.

+## Running an Example

+In IntelliJ locate the ProstateDemo class.
+Right click and run.
+This will launch a Spark instance in local mode containing an embedded H2O instance, and will run a Spark application which loads data into H2O, converts it to a Spark RDD, filters the data using a Spark SQL query, moves the result to H2O, and runs a KMeans clustering algorithm.

+In IntelliJ locate the DeepLearningSuite class.
+Right click and run.
+This will launch a Spark instance in local mode containing an embedded H2O instance, and will run a Spark application which generates test data in a Spark RDD, moves that data into H2O, and launches DeepLearning which creates a binary classification model.
+This model is used to generate predictions on test data from Spark, which is then pushed back to a Spark RDD where it is validated using Spark's standard technique.